 Rhinoceros Hornbill flying over Kinabatang river – Borneo

-The female lays her eggs inside a tree trunk and stays as long till the chicks are fully feathered and old enough.
+The female lays her eggs inside a tree trunk and stays as long as the chicks are fully feathered and old enough.
 The male Hornbill will close the hole in the tree with mud after the female has laid the eggs.
 He only leaves a little opening in the entrance to the nest.
 This he will use to feed the female and later on as well the chicks.
 The State Sarawak of Malaysia has the Rhinoceros bird as their state bird.

-Photo prints and stock photos are available as immediate download of high resolution files for your website or projects.
+Photo prints and stock photos are available as an immediate download of high-resolution files for your website or projects.

 Bird photograph prints are as well available to purchase online in my portfolio.

 All my photographs of wild animals you will find in my wildlife photographs portfolio.